graybealski/cf-conventions-work/FAQ.md

 <a name="stdnames_structure"></a>
 ### What is the structure of a good standard name?
 A good standard name will typically include several characteristics that, together, characterize your variable.
 Common characteristics (or *facets*) include (with examples in parentheses):
-* medium or realm of the entity (land, or sea_ice)
+* medium or realm of the entity (land, or sea_ice),
-* a transformation component (flux, or concentration_of)
+* a transformation component (flux, or concentration_of),
-* a substance (sea_water, or carbon)
+* a substance (sea_water, or carbon),
-* a state, qualifying the substance or process (atomic, or frozen)
+* a state, qualifying the substance or process (atomic, or frozen), and
-* a quantity being measured
+* a quantity being measured.

 The order is not rule-based; the goal is to make the name as clear and natural as possible.
-So an example standard name with most of the above is mole_concentration_of_atomic_nitrogen_in_air (quantity-transformation-state-substance-medium).
+An example standard name with most of the above is mole_concentration_of_atomic_nitrogen_in_air (quantity-transformation-state-substance-medium).

-Several structural analyses have been performed of standard names.
+Several structural analyses have been performed on standard names.
 For more information, check out [What can be described in a standard name?](#stdnames_facets).

 <a name="stdnames_facets"></a>
 ### What can be described in a standard name?